Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Philadelphia has played eight games, with four wins against the spread.

-- This year, the Eagles have an ATS record of 3-4 in their seven games as an underdog of 2.5 points or more.
+- The Eagles have been underdogs by 1.5 points or more seven times this season and are 3-4 ATS in those matchups.

-- Philadelphia's games this year have gone over the point total four times in eight opportunities (50%).
+- Philadelphia's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- When Philadelphia amasses more than 362.6 yards, the team is 1-2 against the spread and 1-2 overall.
+- Philadelphia is 1-2 against the spread and 1-2 overall when the team churns out over 362.6 yards.

-- This year the Eagles have seven turnovers, three fewer than the Chargers have takeaways (10).

 Home and road insights